AdamSchinzel/AdamSchinzel/README.md

+### Hello there 👋
-## Hey there!
-I'm Adam 👋
+## I'm Adam Schinzel

-### 🧑🏻‍💻 About me
+Welcome to my Github!
+I am a software engineer and student from Brno, Czech republic.
+I mostly work on web and mobile development.
+Here you can see some personal projects I've built in the past.

-- Exploring new technologies and developing software solutions
+I like exploring new technologies and developing software solutions.
-- Co-founder and CTO at Luftio
-- Software Engineer at Team Solutions
-- ex-IBM

-### 🛠 Tech stack
+### Languages and Tools

-- Mobile: React Native, Swift (iOS)
+- React Native, Electron
-- Desktop: Electron, Swift (macOS)
+- Swift (macOS/iOS)
-- Web: React (Next.js, Gatsby), Vue (Nuxt.js, Gridsome), Hugo
+- Web: React (Next.js, Gatsby), Angular, Hugo
 - Backend: Node.js, PostgreSQL, Docker
 - Testing: Cypress, Jest, Detox
-- API: REST, GraphQL